endurantgames/pioneers/src/solar_system.md

 ::::::::::::: infolist ::::::::::::::::::::::::::::::::::::::::::::::::::
 ### Inner Planets
+Mercury is a very hot planet on the side facing the sun, and a very cold planet on the side facing away from the sun.

+Venus has floating cloud cities occupied by the wealthy above, and gas miners on the lower decks.

+Mars is the most populous colony in the Solar System.
+Its two moons are known for their shipbuilding.

+Ceres is the largest and most populous planetoid in the asteroid belt.

 - **Mercury** Low Population, Bright, Cold, Colony, Hot, Mining, Orbit, Siege, Surface, Underground
 - **Venus**  Medium Population, Colony, High-G, Hot, Life, Mining, Occupation, Orbit, Spaceport, Surface
 - **Mars** High Population, Cold, Colony, Ice, Manufacturing, Mining, Occupation, Orbit, Spaceport, Surface, Underground